wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

                     tag: "4.3.0"
         ```

-        When you have a custom Docker image with integrations, change the `containerRegistry` parameter and the details of your custom image.
+        If you have a custom Docker image with integrations, update the `containerRegistry` parameter and provide the details of your custom image.

         ```yaml
         containerRegistry: "<docker_registry>"